captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-I know full well why you came here -- any opportunity to curry favor with the bosses!
+I know full well why you came here—any opportunity to curry favor with the bosses!

 ---